Duplication; Disclaimer | Inquiry Unlimited | Literacy Resources

-There were 52 participants in this project so we would receive responses from each between the posting of one month's question and the introduction of another month's question.
+Classroom management: There were 34 participants in this project so we would receive responses from each between the posting of one month's question and the introduction of another month's question.

-We did large group discussion of the questions, decided upon our response, and had a student send our email response.
+We did large group discussions of the questions, decided upon our response, had a student send the email message back.
 We used the questions for interpretation of regional interests.
 The questions we answered about our state required research.
 We saved the facts for later use in a HyperStudio stack about Massachusetts.
 We saved the correspondence in a spiral bound booklet.

-Skills focus: research information about the state of Massachusetts; globe and map location skills, interpretive reading as we analyzed the information on messages we received.
+Skills focus: research information about the state of Massachusetts; globe and map location skills; interpretive reading as we analyzed the information in messages we received.

 As of December 4, 2003, you are visitor to share our webpage.

-Last modified: October 18, 2006 by Marjorie Duby * , practitioner formerly of Joseph Lee School, Boston, MA
+Last modified: October 18, 2006 by Marjorie Duby *, formerly of Joseph Lee School, Boston, MA

 Unless otherwise indicated, this website and its contents are the property of Marjorie Duby and are protected, without limitation pursuant to United States and foreign copyright laws.
 All rights reserved.